The programme is modular in structure and has three main areas of study: music studies, teacher education and school experience.

-In this area the emphasis is on performance (including versatility on piano), creative studies and the history of music.
-You will receive one-to-one tuition on your performance study instrument and also, in the first three years, keyboard skills and piano accompaniment skills will be taught in small groups.
+This area of study is taught at the Royal Conservatoire of Scotland with the emphasis on performance, creative studies and the history of music.
+You will receive one-to-one tuition on your first-study instrument and will be taught keyboard skills and piano accompaniment skills in small groups.

-Within this area there are two major strands of activity: preparation for teaching and school experience, and learning and teaching.
+Within this area there are two major strands of activity: preparation for school experience, and learning and teaching.

 - how children learn